terra-campaigns/arrival/campaign/context/abridged.md

 Humbled and wounded, the Creep sought solace in the unfathomable depths of the Ghost Domain.
 For six long years, she slumbered, her formidable essence cocooned in the embrace of darkness.
 Unbeknownst to her, during her deep slumber, a passage opened, beckoning her to the eerie realm known as the Dead Echo.
 Aivridyt was ensnared by its tendrils, and when she awoke, her once-vibrant scales had transmuted into a twisted shadow red, its hues akin to that of viscous petroleum, intertwined with accents of haunting purple.
 The Creep had become the Purple Evil—a creature steeped in darkness and corruption.

-To her dismay, the Purple Evil discovered that she had come to bear eggs, a phenomenon unheard of in the annals of draconic lore for thousands of years.
+To her dismay, the Purple Evil discovered that she had come to bear eggs, a phenomenon unheard of in the annals of draconic lore for millennia.
 Her progeny's arrival was an unexpected twist of fate, and she laid the eggs in a cavernous lair, inadvertently attracting the attention of a destitute family dwelling perilously close to the mountains.
 Swift and merciless, the Purple Evil dispatched the parents, but she saw potential in the seven-year-old child, Kethra Stormwind.
 Cunningly, she donned the guise of a gentle sage, veiling her true nature beneath a veneer of wisdom and compassion.
 Kethra was ensnared in a perpetual state of drowsiness, ensorcelled by the Purple Evil's potent magic and elixirs, deceived into believing she was raised by the sage in her humble abode.
-The Purple Evil harbored no clear plans for the child, and her careless machinations led to an unforeseen turn of events.
+The Purple Evil harboured no clear plans for the child, and her careless machinations led to an unforeseen turn of events.
 Kethra, awakening from her prolonged stupor, escaped the clutches of the lair, leaving behind the twisted enchantments that had held her captive.
-Since then, Aivridyt and Kethra have not crossed paths, their fates diverging in the labyrinth of time.

 In her insatiable hunger for power, Aivridyt, assuming the guise of Ghuse, a human guard captain and cleric devoted to Algath, the goddess of life and death, plotted her ascent in the city of Gorthugke.
 From the shadows, she manipulated her way to the pinnacle of military command, her influence spreading like a dark stain across the region.
 In tandem, she concocted a macabre alliance with Grezar, a necromancer dwelling among the dragonborn of Nurderad.
 The nefarious Grezar orchestrated a vengeful assault upon the Tolfoddund dwarves, reaping havoc upon their land—a cruel act of retribution for the Creep's past transgressions.

-In the swirling maelstrom of their sinister designs, Aivridyt, now the Purple Evil, and her shadowy puppetry cast an ominous pall over the land, weaving a web of darkness and manipulation that threatened to ensnare all in its insidious embrace.
+It was also Grezar that, years before, sent Miraak much too young to battle, where his body and soul burned, becoming a faint memory of a once fearless dragonborn warrior.

 ![](https://i.imgur.com/fOycPBy.png)